dekiesel/speech-to-phrase/README.md

 You can also create lists with the same names as your [sentence trigger wildcards][sentence_wildcards] to make them usable in speech-to-phrase.

+If you only want to use your custom sentences (and not the predefined ones) add the --skip-pre-defined-templates flag.

 ## Docker container

 A Docker container is available that can be connected to Home Assistant via the [wyoming integration][wyoming]: